 Personal Property Appraisals

-According to 2016-2017 USPAP there is the Self-Contained Appraisal report which is the new “Summary Appraisal”.
-Many online Internet dictionaries and web sites vary in their comparing and contrasting the differences between what they deem to be acceptable versus not acceptable.
+According to 2016-2017 USPAP there is the Self-Contained Appraisal report which is the new “Summary Appraisal” as used in personal property appraisal.
+Many online Internet dictionaries and web sites vary in their comparing and contrasting the differences between these two definitions and types of appraisals.

 To put it succinctly, the gist of the definitions is as follows: A Self-Contained Appraisal contains “extensive detail” significant to the objects being appraised, whereas a Summary Appraisal contains “moderate detail” significant to the objects being appraised.
 This is the new “Summary Appraisal” and is the most widely used appraisal report format.